‘B&B’ Spoilers For Wednesday, November 14: Brooke, Ridge, Katie & Thorne At Bill’s Mercy

 Bold and the Beautiful spoilers for Wednesday, November 14 promise that Ridge Forrester (Thorsten Kaye) will not be the only one who is waiting for Bill Spencer (Don Diamont) to make his next move.
-Although Brooke Logan Forrester (Katherine Kelly Lang), Katie Logan Forrester (Heather Tom), and Thorne Forrester (Ingo Rademacher) may seem outrage, they are also anxious to know how this is going to play out.
+Although Brooke Logan Forrester (Katherine Kelly Lang), Katie Logan Forrester (Heather Tom), and Thorne Forrester (Ingo Rademacher) may seem outraged, they are also anxious to know how this is going to play out.
 Pam Douglas (Alley Mills) and Donna Logan (Jennifer Gareis) continue to cement their blossoming friendship, according to Highlight Hollywood.

 Pam Douglas & Donna Reminisce

 Pam’s on a mission to bring Quinn Fuller Forrester (Rena Sofer) down.
 Inquisitr detailed that things quickly escalated between the two when Donna visited Forrester Creations.
 Pam told Quinn to make her own call and told Donna that Eric Forrester (John McCook) always preferred the previous wife.
-Pam told Donna that Quinn was crazy, and that Donna’s worst mistake was letting Eric go.
+Pam told Donna that Quinn was crazy and that her worst mistake was letting Eric go.

 She then went a step further and arranged a job for Donna now that she had moved back to Los Angeles.
 She suggested that Donna get her old job back as co-receptionist knowing that it would irk Quinn to no end.